lit/lit.dev/packages/lit-dev-content/site/blog/2022-07-19-lit-for-polymer-users.md

 In general the Lit team recommends using top-down data flow using immutable data patterns, which make it easier to reason about how a data change propagates.
 To avoid issues, components should *not* generate an event when a property is set from above (that is, set programmatically from outside the component).
 A component should generate events:

-*   When a property changes as a result of user interaction—like clicking a button or editing a text field inside the component.
+*   When the state of the element changes as a result of user interaction—like clicking a button or editing a text field inside the component.
 *   When something internal changes inside the component—like a timer going off or an animation completing.

 Ideally, a component should fire _semantic_ events, which describe what changed rather than letting low-level UI events bubble out.
 For example, a form that lets the user update profile data might fire a `profile-updated` event when the user clicks the **Done** button.
 The `profile-updated` event is relevant to the parent: the click event isn't.